-LVGenWCS further improves the MSE by achieving a much better capture of the 90th decile for both active and reactive power.
+LVGenWCS further improves the MSE metrics by achieving a much better capture of the 90th decile for both active and reactive power.

 Figure~\ref{fig:acf_comparison} contains the active and reactive power plots for the ACF.
 Results show all diffusion models are very closely correlated with the real data throughout the lag values for the active power.
 The GMM loses correlation with the real data for active from lag 25 onwards.
 For reactive power, the WGAN in particular struggles and loses temporal coherence with the real data.
 For the other models, including the GMM, the correlation is strong.
 The MMD metric can provide additional insight into the similarity between the temporal structure of the real and generated data sets.
 GMM has a lower MMD than WGAN due to WGAN's poor performance on the reactive power.
 LVGenU further improves upon the MMD performance of GMM, which may be attributed to improvements observed in the ACF plot for active power.
 The addition of conditional inputs to the diffusion model further improves the MMD, similarly to all other metrics.
 This highlights the importance of the conditional values for the generation process.